Rebirth Year Eleven

 –REFERENCE: In All-Star Batman #10Nightwing Vol. 4 #29, and Dog Days of Summer #1 Part 2—originally told in Arkham Asylum: Living Hell.
 Crook Warren White is sentenced to Arkham Asylum where he is immediately tortured by nearly every single one of his fellow inmates (sans the benevolent but creepy Humpty Dumpty).
 Shortly thereafter, a full-scale prison riot occurs, during which demons and zombies are unleashed.
 Amid the chaos, Arkham’s chief of security Aaron Cash loses a hand courtesy of Killer Croc.
 Meanwhile, thanks to the brutality of the sadistic mimic known only as Jane Doe, White turns into The Great White Shark.
 He will eventually go on to become one of Batman’s wiliest rogues.
 Cash, Jeremiah Arkham, Jason Blood/Etrigan, and the Great White Shark team-up to defeat the supernatural threats and quell the riot.
 Batman arrives to clean-up the mess and secure the area.

-–REFERENCE: In Justice League of America Vol. 5 #22—originally told in JLA #47-49.
+–REFERENCE: In Justice League of America Vol. 5 #22 and Superman Vol. 6 #17—originally told in JLA #47-49.
 Tsaritsa (aka “The Queen of Fables”) transforms all of New York City into a gigantic enchanted forest filled with monsters.
 Meanwhile, fairytale characters from books and TV begin coming to life all over the world.
 The Justice League (along with Batman) visits the Immateria dimension where they learn a shocking truth: Tsaritsa is The Evil Queen from Snow White, which is a true historical story!
 The factual existence of both Tsaritsa and Snow White was magickally erased and they were turned into fictional fairy tale characters long ago.
 Eventually, the JL (with Batman) defeats the returning Tsaritsa by trapping her in a US tax code manual.
 She then gets “cast beyond the mirror,” winding up trapped in another dimension.

 –REFERENCE: In DC: The Doomed and The Damned #1 Part 1 and Batman Vol. 3 #127—originally told in JLA #50-54.
 The Id, a weapon created by the 6th Dimensional race known as the Cathexis, causes the Justice League members (and Batman) to split from their secret ID alter egos, thus creating non-powered doppelgängers for each hero.
 At first excited by this idea, the heroes quickly realize they need their alternate personalities to balance their lives and to make their vigilante personas effective.
 Eventually, the heroes defeat the Id and the Cathexis.
 Batman officially rejoins the JL.
 (NOTE: Superstring theory states that the 6th Dimension—home of the Cathexis—is a plane in which one can view possible worlds, comparing and positioning all the possible universes.
 Scott Snyder refers to it as the “hypothetical dimension.”)